aws-amplify/amplify-studio/markdown/categories/hosting/template.md

 [Image](https://raw.githubusercontent.com/aws-amplify/amplify-adminui/feat/sandbox-v2/markdown/categories/hosting/img.png)

 :::DESCRIPTION:::
 AWS Amplify Hosting is a fully managed CI/CD and hosting service for fast, secure, and reliable static and server-side rendered apps that scale with your business.
 Supports modern web frameworks such as React, Angular, Vue, Next.js, Gatsby, Hugo, Jekyll, and more.
-[Learn more](https://aws.amazon.com/amplify/hosting/)
 :::DESCRIPTION_END:::